Getting a Low Interest Rate

 What is a Rate Lock?

-A rate "lock" or "commitment" is a lender's promise to set a specific interest rate and a certain number of points for you for a specified period of time during your application process.
-This means your interest rate can't grow during the application process.
+A rate "lock" or "commitment" is a lender's promise to set a certain interest rate and a specific number of points for you for a certain period while your application is processed.
+This ensures that your interest rate will not go up during the application process.

 While there are various lengths of rate lock periods (from 15 to 60 days), the extended ones are typically more expensive.
 The lender can agree to lock in an interest rate and points for a longer span of time, such as sixty days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of a shorter period.